 "I'm concerned about the stigma attached to being in therapy.
 People might think I'm 'crazy' or weak."

 It turns out that stigmas created by not receiving help for unhealthy behavior far overshadow any remaining modern-day stigma associated with participating in mental health therapy.
-Over the past decade, not only has psychotherapy become increasingly recognized and highly recommended among all facets of the media, more and more well-known and well-respected individuals are sharing their personal experiences in seeking help for life struggles, from politicians, to actors, to scientists, to activists.
+Over the past decade, not only has psychotherapy become increasingly recognized and highly recommended among all facets of the media, more and more well-known and well-respected individuals are sharing their personal experiences in seeking help for life struggles, from activists, to actors, to scientists.
 Regarding any stigma that may remain within your personal circle of peers, the fact is that you are the most important thing in your own life...not the opinions of others.